kevykim/Airbb-project/README.md

     ```json
     {
-      "Spots": [
+      "Groups":[
         {
           "id": 1,
-          "ownerId": 1,
+          "organizerId": 1,
-          "address": "123 Disney Lane",
+          "name": "Evening Tennis on the Water",
+          "about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
+Singles or doubles.",
+          "type": "In person",
+          "private": true,
-          "city": "San Francisco",
+          "city": "New York",
-          "state": "California",
+          "state": "NY",
-          "country": "United States of America",
-          "lat": 37.7645358,
-          "lng": -122.4730327,
-          "name": "App Academy",
-          "description": "Place where web developers are created",
-          "price": 123,
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36",
-          "avgRating": 4.5,
+          "numMembers": 10,
-          "previewImage": "image url"
+          "previewImage": "image url",
         }
       ]
     }
     ```

-### Get details of a Spot from an id
+### Get details of a Group from an id

-Returns the details of a spot specified by its id.
+Returns the details of a group specified by its id.

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: /api/spots/:spotId
+  * URL: /api/groups/:groupId
   * Body: none

 * Successful Response